Shieldhill, Falkirk: Amenities

+There are two corner shops, one with Post Office facilities.
+Blackbraes and Shieldhill Parish Church is in Shieldhill.

+Shieldhill Gospel Hall is another religious meeting place in the village.

-The village of Shieldhill has one primary school, Shieldhill Primary School.
+Shieldhill has one primary school, Shieldhill Primary School.

 Governance

 The village forms part of the Falkirk constituency for UK general elections and part of the Falkirk East constituency in Scottish Parliament elections.